robinmetral/website/src/pages/notes/whostyles-in-practice.md

 I won't go into too many details here, you know what a stylesheet is.

-One gotcha: [the closest thing there is to a whostyles standard](https://www.kickscondor.com/whostyles/) specifies that your styles should target a `.whostyle` class, and whoever quoting you will add that class to the wrapping element (more about this under point 3):
+One gotcha: [the closest thing there is to a whostyles standard](https://www.kickscondor.com/whostyles/) specifies that your styles should target a `.whostyle`[^1] class, and whoever quoting you will add that class to the wrapping element (more about this under point 3):

-> All styles within the file must be attached to the `.whostyle` selector[^1], unless it's an `@-rule` (such as `@font-face`.)
+> All styles within the file must be attached to the `.whostyle` selector, unless it's an `@-rule` (such as `@font-face`.)

 I have my doubts about custom fonts or other non-CSS assets in whostyles.